 Terrible as it was, Los Almendros was only a temporary camp; many were transferred from there to the permanent Albatera concentration camp near Orihuela, which was no picnic either.

 Modern Alicante has expanded and el Campo de Los Almendros is now mostly overlooked by medical clinics and a sports centre, but there is a little park and a memorial stone to mark the place of so much suffering.

-Miguel Hernández was one of the best known Spanish poets of the 20th century.
-Not as famous internationally as Garcia Lorca or Machado – full disclosure, I wasn’t aware of his work until recently – but this was a man who wrote heartbreakingly beautiful verse.
+Miguel Hernández was one of the outstanding Spanish poets of the 20th century.
+Not as famous internationally as Garcia Lorca or Machado, but this was a man who wrote heartbreakingly beautiful verse.

 Hernández may actually have been among the those crowds of refugees in Alicante desperately trying to get out of Spain on March 28, 1939, the day the Stanbrook sailed.
 He was not one of the lucky ones, and was arrested a few days later trying to cross the border into Portugal.

 As an active Republican – he’d even gone to Russia as a cultural envoy during the war – he felt the full force of Francoist repression.
 Originally sentenced to death, this was commuted to 30 years in prison.
 For Miguel Hernández, tragically, that amounted to pretty much the same thing.

 He died of tuberculosis in prison in Alicante in 1942, three years to the day after the Stanbrook sailed.
 There’s a striking memorial outside the Reformatorio de Los Adultos where he died (now the Palacio de Justicia) on Calle Santa Maria Mazzarelo.